 All the principles of Fitter Food are geared towards developing a strong, healthy gut as this is the foundation for optimal energy production, immune function, good mood health and balanced hormones.
 We work with lots of clients to help them fix their digestive system, if you’ve been wondering what’s up with your gut follow these simple steps:

 Burp Test – Pardon You!

-Our stomach acid is weakened by stress and people with blood type A generally have low levels of stomach acid and poor digestive function.
-One simple test that can be done is to add ½ teaspoon of bicarbonate of soda to a glass of water and drink it first thing in the morning.
-If you don’t burp within a few minutes you are potentially suffering from low stomach acid (HCL) known as hypochlordria .
-This effects your body’s ability to breakdown food for absorption, especially protein.
-Stomach acid also protects us from foreign substances which enter the body via the food we eat and water we drink, so it is essential in preventing infections and parasitic invaders.
+Our stomach acid production maybe insufficient due to stress, nutrient deficiencies. medications (especially acid blocking prescriptions e.g. Omprazole).
+One simple test that can be done uses bicarbonate of soda; add ½ teaspoon to a glass of water and drink it first thing in the morning on an empty stomach.
+If you don’t burp within a few minutes you are potentially suffering from low stomach acid known as hypochlordria.
+This effects your body’s ability to breakdown food for absorption, especially protein as it activates the enzymes that break the bonds between the amino acids.
+Stomach acid also protects us from foreign substances which enter the body via the food we eat and water we drink, so it is essential in preventing infections and neutralising toxins.

 Peek a Poo!

 If you’re eating now, finish your meal before reading on!
 All done?
 Okay let’s go.

 So no one likes to talk about toilet trends but actually you should always check out what’s coming out the ‘other’ end.
 The Bristol Stool Scale is used by GP’s and nutritionists to help investigate digestive disorders.
 Take a look:

 Nice eh?!
 Types 1 and 2 tend to indicate you are suffering from constipation and sluggish bowel movements.
 Type 3 and 4 are the “ideal stools” especially type 4 and should be a relatively easy experience 🙂 Type 5–7 are tending towards diarrhoea.